Tariff

 What’s Tariff?

-The embargo is when shipping companies stop accepting transport requests.
-That can be in a specific product type or geographic area.
-During the embargo, you can’t schedule a pick-up for days, weeks, or months.
-Embargo causes an increase in transport rates because many shippers fight for the few available spots.
-Embargoes take place when carriers are overwhelmed and don’t have enough resources to meet all the shipping requests at the time.
+An embargo is when shipping companies stop accepting transport requests for a specific product type or geographic area.
+During an embargo, you can’t schedule a pick-up for days, weeks, or months.
+Embargoes increase transport rates because many shippers fight for the few available spots.
+They occur when carriers are overwhelmed and don’t have enough resources to meet all the shipping requests at the time.

 Tariff - In The Field